zmitton/eth-proof/RELEASING.md

 ### Sign the releases.
  - MUST be a pgp signature
- - MUST be the same pgp key as is registered with github
+ - MUST be the same pgp key as is registered with Github
  - MUST be a detached signature
  - All files in the build folder MUST have an associated signature file